flathub/flathub/README.md

-# Scribus nightly Flatpak repo
+# Scribus Flatpak

 You will need Flatpak [installed](http://flatpak.org/getting.html).

+Currently only a nightly version is available.

 You can install Scribus either by clicking on [this](http://drjurf.tk/scribus-flatpak/scribus-nightly.flatpakref) link, or running: